Raymond III, Count of Tripoli: Towards Hattin

 Saladin decided to launch a full-scale invasion against the kingdom, and began mustering forces from his whole empire in early 1187.
 The barons convinced Guy to seek reconciliation with Raymond.
 The masters of the two military orders, Joscius, Archbishop of Tyre, Raynald of Sidon and Balian of Ibelin, were appointed to begin negotiations with Raymond in Tiberias.
-Saladin's son, Al-Afdal, sent Muzaffar al-Din, lord of Harenc and Edessa, to raid the kingdom.
+Saladin's son, al-Afdal, sent Muzaffar al-Din, lord of Harenc and Edessa, to raid the kingdom.
 In accordance with his treaty with Saladin, Raymond allowed the Syrian troops free entry into Galilee.
-After Al-Afdal began raiding the Nazareth region, the masters of the military orders (Gerard of Ridefort and Roger des Moulins) attacked the invaders although the enemy forces seriously outnumbered their retinue.
+After al-Afdal began raiding the Nazareth region, the masters of the military orders (Gerard of Ridefort and Roger des Moulins) attacked the invaders, although the enemy forces seriously outnumbered their retinue.
 The raiders almost annihilated the crusaders at the springs of Cresson on 1 May; only Ridefort and three knights escaped the battlefield.
 The Estoire de Eracles blamed Ridefort for the catastrophe, emphasizing that Raymond's envoys had warned him not to attack the large Syrian army.
 The invaders rode back to Syria across Galilee, displaying the severed heads of crusaders killed in battle on the points of their lances.

 Balian of Ibelin and the archbishops of Tyre and Nazareth arrived at Tiberias the following day.
 Ernoul—who was present, as Ibelin's squire—wrote that the news of the crusaders' catastrophe came as a shock to Raymond, and he soon agreed to pay homage to Guy.
 He expelled the Muslim garrison which had been stationed in Tiberias since his alliance with Saladin.
-According to Ali ibn al-Athir, Raymond agreed to come to terms with the king only after his vassals threatened him with disobedience, and the prelates announced that they were ready to excommunicate him and annul his marriage.
+According to Ibn al-Athir, Raymond agreed to come to terms with the King only after his vassals threatened him with disobedience, and the prelates announced that they were ready to excommunicate him and annul his marriage.
 Raymond and the king met near Jerusalem, at Fort St Job, which was held by the Hospitallers.
-After they dismounted, Raymond knelt to the king in homage.
+After they dismounted, Raymond knelt to the King in homage.
 According to Ernoul, Guy soon lifted him up and expressed regret for his irregular coronation.